The Banana Split

 Calling Card

-It’s all about poop, inspiration, and a little bit of levity.
+It’s all about inspiration and a little bit of levity.

 A Wise Word